 Wider modernisation of the courts has included investing £160 million in digital technology for courtrooms including video links, wifi and improved IT systems to end the system’s reliance on paper.

-If you require Criminal Defence then please call 01524 39760 and speak to Duncan Nightingale, our criminal defence specialists.
+If you require Criminal Defence then please call 01524 39760 and speak to one of our criminal defence specialists.